musaunal/Migaro-game-/README.md

 # Migaro-game-

-An interesting and aimless game with using java :D
+A tutorial game for me with using java :D

+this project based on RealTutsGML game engine and my implementations on it